CoSeR: Bridging Image and Language for Cognitive Super-Resolution: Experiments

 \textbf{Training and testing datasets.} We aim to develop an image super-resolution model empowered with cognitive capabilities adaptable to diverse real-world scenarios.
 To this end, we utilize the extensive ImageNet dataset~\cite{imagenet} for training, renowned for its wide array of scenarios and objects.
 We acquire over 900K HR images with $512\times512$ resolution and employ Real-ESRGAN~\cite{real-esrgan} degradation to generate corresponding LR images.
 We employ BLIP2~\cite{blip2} to generate three descriptive captions for each HR image, filtering out captions with CLIP scores~\cite{clip} below $0.28$.

 To comprehensively assess our model's performance across diverse scenarios, we curate a non-overlapped ImageNet test set consisting of 2000 LR-HR pairs using the Real-ESRGAN pipeline.
 We choose two images from each category, ensuring the test set's diversity and balance.
 In addition to our constructed test set, we conduct evaluations on established real-world benchmarks such as RealSR~\cite{realsr} and DRealSR~\cite{drealsr}.
-Following StableSR~\cite{stablesr}, we resize and crop the benchmark images to acquire patches with a resolution of $512\times512$.
+In this section, LR images are acquired at the same resolution used during training, specifically $128\times128$.
+For datasets such as RealSR and DRealSR, we initially resize LR images, adjusting the shorter sides to $128$, followed by center cropping.